 HIPAA / HITECHHIPAA (Health Insurance Portability and Accountability Act) was signed into law on August 21, 1996, Public Law 104-191.
 This law was designed to provide insurance portability, to improve the efficiency of health care by standardizing the exchange of administrative and financial data, and to protect the privacy, confidentiality and security of health care information.
 It impacts all areas of the health care industry.

-Practice management software, Electronic Prescribing, Electronic Medical Record and Electronic Health Record programs created and sold by Daw Systems, Inc. have been reviewed in order to determine how to best assist our customers with their HIPAA readiness issues.
+Electronic Prescribing applications created and sold by Daw Systems, Inc. have been reviewed in order to determine how to best assist our customers with their HIPAA readiness issues.
 Daw Systems, Inc. has taken all reasonable and industry standard steps to ensure compliance with HIPAA standards.

 Daw Systems, Inc. may at times have a need to use and disclose patient information which is governed by the rules and regulations established under HIPAA, the Health Insurance Portability and Accountability Act of 1996, and related policies and procedures of Daw Systems, Inc. Therefore, with regard to patient information, Daw Systems, Inc. commits to the following obligations: a) will use and disclose confidential health information solely in accordance with the federal, state and company policies set forth above and elsewhere, including but not limited to the company policy handbook. b) In the event of a unauthorized disclosure (release, transfer, provision of, access to, or divulging in any other manner, of information outside the entity holding the information) of Personal Health Information (PHI), Daw systems, Inc. will immediately take steps to mitigate the exposure, unauthorized use and/or disclosure of PHI.
 Daw Systems, Inc. will follow company policy and federal state law in dealing with the breach.
 This shall include notifying the affected individual(s) and following any HIPAA/HITECH related provisions.
 All workforce members of Daw Systems, Inc. who become aware of or suspect any unauthorized use or disclosure of protected health information (PHI), or a breach in the security of a computerized system containing such information, shall be responsible for reporting such unauthorized access or breach to their supervisor or to the designated Security and Privacy Officer.